UCL/tus-rec-challenge/assessment2025.md

 - The "landmark reconstruction error" is defined as average Euclidean distance, between the ground-truth-reconstructed frame and the prediction-reconstructed frame, averaged over a set of predefined anatomical landmarks in each scan.
-- The "pixel reconstruction error" is defined as the same average Euclidean distance, between the ground-truth-reconstructed frame and the prediction-reconstructed frame, averaged over all pixels of all but the first frames in each scan.
+- The "pixel reconstruction error" is defined as the same average Euclidean distance, between the ground-truth-reconstructed frame and the prediction-reconstructed frame, averaged over all pixels of all but the first frame in each scan.

 Thus, each submitted method should output four sets of displacement vectors:
 - Global displacement vectors for pixel reconstruction (number of the "GP" vectors = number of pixels in the entire scan, without the first frame)